My “social media advisor” suggests I keep posts short due to short attention spans and “marketability.” I’m ignoring that today.

 I decided to divulge that last point as I took my house keys and those to his business of a key ring I had, putting them on the kitchen table.
 I’ll save you the expense.
 I don’t need keys to get into your buildings.
 If you change the combination to the company safe?
 It won’t matter should I decide I want to get into it.
 Oh, and by the way… don’t forget that my name’s on all the business’ bank accounts, and in obvious cases of arson?
 Insurance companies don’t pay up.
 It was time for him to feel stricken.
 He sure looked it.

 “Stop.
 This is just an argument.
 You’ve not quit.
 I can overlook and forgive this.”

-“When I die, don’t let that son of a bitch come to my funeral.”
+With that I turned and headed for the door.
+The last words I heard as I closed it were, “When I die, don’t let that son of a bitch come to my funeral.”

 “I’m not going to make a scene here, but you’re in need of serious mental help.”

+I reached into my suit pocket, pulled out a Marlboro cigarette and a gold Zippo lighter, and I fired up a cigarette in his presence.
+“Declaration of Independence via Philip Morris.”
 I took my fiancee’s hand and we went to the bar.
-Five minutes later I watched as my parents left the reception.
-I never saw him, alive or dead, again.
+Five minutes later, I watched as my parents left the reception.
+I never saw him again.

 Several years pass.
 I go from broke and essentially living out of a Chevrolet Beretta to gainfully employed, from gainfully employed to managing a group of 105 employees, and from managing a group of 105 employees to starting my own business.
 One April afternoon I came home to a message on my home answering machine.
 I still have the recording somewhere:

 “Hey, Son.
 Your mother and I are coming through Raleigh Friday on our way up from Florida, and we want to see you.
 It’s time to bury the hatchet.
 This has gone on long enough.
 I’ll be at your house sometime Friday.
 See you then.”
 Click.